vcodecopenh264_web_logo

 sudo ./VCodecOpenH264Test

-After starting, you will see output:
+After starting, you will see the following output:

 ====================================

-VCodecOpenH264 v1.0.7 test
+VCodecOpenH264 v1.0.8 test

 ====================================